BYODKM/Objective.css/README.md

 </div >
 ```

-These elements are inherited, or will be inherited in your markup.
+These elements will be inherited in your markup.

 ### 7.1 Parent class properties